Lefteye Flounders: Family Bothidae

 Alternate Names: Sanddab, soft flounder, sole, mottled sanddab, melgrim, pop tart, and Catalina sanddab.
 Called lenguado moteado in Mexico.

 Identification: This is the largest of the sanddabs and a left-eyed flatfish.
 They have a small mouth, unmarked fins, and a pectoral fin on the eyed side that is shorter than the head.
 Their coloring is generally light brown with yellow and orange mottling.

-Size: To 16 inches and around two pounds; most caught off piers are under a foot in length.
+Size: To 18.9 inches and around two pounds; most caught from piers are under a foot in length.

-Range: Cabo San Lucas, southern Baja California to Holiday Beach, Kodiak Island, western Gulf of Alaska.
+Range: Cabo San Lucas, southern Baja California, to Holiday Beach, Kodiak Island, western Gulf of Alaska.
 Common from Bahía de Sebastián Vizcaíno, central Baja California, to British Columbia.

 Piers: Generally taken in deeper water.
 Best bets: Balboa Pier, Newport Pier, Redondo Beach Pier, Monterey Wharf #2, Seacliff State Beach Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier, Fort Point Pier, San Francisco Municipal Pier and Fort Baker Pier.